 We all have the technology to help us get from place to place on our phones these days.
 So it’s fun to return to basics and learn compass and map skills.
 You can find plenty of games online to make this activity fun.
 So look for one that works for you and your family, and give it a go.

 Bushcraft days out for kids

-We’ve listed some fun and easy ways to get kids involved in bushcraft activities either at home or in a local space.
-For the super adventurous or those left simply wanting more, there are lots of days out themed totally around bushcraft and outdoor survival.
+We’ve listed some fun and easy ways to get kids involved in bushcraft activities at home or in a local space.
+For the super adventurous or those left simply wanting more, there are many days out-themed around bushcraft and outdoor survival.
 We have picked a few, but a quick google search and you’re sure to find one local that suits you and your family.

-Trueways Survival believes that survival skills aren’t just for adults or the outdoor-loving individual, kids can have huge benefits from learning life skills tailored to the outdoors, especially woodland and bushcraft skills.
-Trueways Survival offers a range of Survival Courses for kids where the course is both fun and informative whilst they undertake practical hands-on skills from fire lighting to building shelters.
-All courses are for one child and one adult.
-Trueways Survival runs courses nationwide so check out their website to find one local to you.
+Trueways Survival believes survival skills aren’t just for adults or the outdoor-loving individual; kids can benefit significantly from learning life skills tailored to the outdoors, mainly woodland and bushcraft skills.
+Trueways Survival offers a range of Survival Courses for kids where the course is fun and informative whilst they undertake practical hands-on skills from fire lighting to building shelters.
+All classes are for one child and one adult.
+Trueways Survival runs courses nationwide, so check out their website to find one local to you.

-If you have enjoyed learning about bushcraft for kids why not learn more about forest schools here.
+We hope this article has been helpful.
+If you have enjoyed learning about bushcraft for kids, why not learn more about forest schools here?